Bilal2453/coro-docs/docs/coro-channel.md

 #### Examples {#writer-examples}

-An example of using `writer` with a TTY handle:
+Assuming the following example of using `writer` with a TTY handle running in a coroutine:

 ```lua
 local handle = uv.new_tty(0, false) -- or any kind of streams